 Chiquet hails from St Louis, Missouri.
 She attended Yale University, where she obtained a degree in film and literature, and subsequently moved to Paris, where she got an internship at L’Oréal and stayed for three years, meeting her future husband along the way.

-Alongside her duties at Chanel, Chiquet serves on the President’s Council of International Activities at Yale University and sits on the board of directors of children's clothing company Peek… Aren’t You Curious and the board of trustees of the New York Academy of Art.
+Chiquet serves on the President’s Council of International Activities at Yale University and sits on the board of directors of children's clothing company Peek… Aren’t You Curious, MatchesFashion and the board of trustees of the New York Academy of Art.